nickjj/plutus/README.md

 related things like maybe you have a `~/business/taxes/2025` directory with a bunch of notes and files that you edit elsewhere.
 You can use your OS' commands to open that directory.

-### Ready to add items?

-There's a couple of options depending on your preference.

-#### Using your code editor

-The `plutus edit` command will open your profile in your code editor and now you can add them however you see fit.
-Keep in mind this file is expected to be sorted by date but manually inserting old items from years ago could be error prone so there's a separate `plutus edit --sort` command you can run to auto-sort the items for you.

-What I like to do is always add items at the end of the file, and I even add in a couple of line breaks before my new items so I know what's new with no confusion as I'm editing.
-Then I save the file as is when I'm done.

-The `plutus edit --sort` command auto-sorts them for you, removes empty lines and shows you a diff.

-#### Using Plutus

-The `plutus insert` command will start an interactive prompt with you.
-It will actively verify the data you enter and do its best to make adding new items quick and painless.

-I use this method when adding 1 item at a time.
-For multiple items I tend to use my code editor but it really depends on your preference.
-Both options exist.

 ### Environment variables